32-pounder gun: 32-pounder carronade (17 cwt)

 The carronade had been developed in the 1770s.
 It followed a pattern different from that of traditional smooth-bore cannon.
 As a 32-pounder it was shorter, lighter (17 cwt, 864 kg) and used less powder than a 32 pdr cannon.
 It compensated for this by having less windage (space between the barrel and the shot).
 By 1825 the 32-pounder carronade was the only carronade still in general use in the Royal Navy.

 British 32-pounders of the 1830s & 1840s

-In 1829–1830 Melville had planned for 4 different weights of 32-pounders with which to realize the ambition of uniform caliber: the 63, 56 (existing), 48 and 25 cwt.
-In the end the admiralty decided on the expedient to bore up lighter guns in order to achieve uniform caliber as cheaply as possible.
+In 1829–1830 Melville had planned for 4 different weights of 32-pounders with which to realize the ambition of uniform calibre: the 63, 56 (existing), 48 and 25 cwt.
+In the end the admiralty decided on the expedient to bore up lighter guns in order to achieve uniform calibre as cheaply as possible.
 A technical reason for this economy was that at the time, the advent of shell guns threatened large broadside armaments with extinction.
 The net effect was that the existing 32-pounders (those of 56 cwt) on the lower decks tended to stay in place.
 The 18 and 24-pounder guns on the upper decks of ships were at first replaced by bored-up 32-pounders of the same weight, and later by new 32-pounders of about the same weight.